 Sole Trader/ Partnership Construction Phase Health & Safety Plan form

-This Sole Trader/Partnership Builder Construction Phase Health & Safety Plan, sometimes called the Construction Safety Plan or CPHSP is written by the Principal Contractor and is given to the Client or their CDM Advisor (or the Principal Designer if it’s a domestic project) for review and approval.
+This Sole Trader/Partnership Builder Construction Phase Health & Safety Plan, sometimes called the Construction Safety Plan or CPHSP is written by the Principal Contractor and is given to the Client or their CDM Advisor (or the Principal Designer if it is a domestic project) for review and approval.

-All building works, whether a minor alteration or extension to a private house or a large commercial project will shortly come under the umbrella of the new Construction (Design & Management) Regulations (CDM) 2015 which came into force on 6th April 2015.
+All building works, whether a minor alteration or extension to a private house or a large commercial project come under the umbrella of the Construction (Design & Management) Regulations (CDM) 2015.

-Under the updated regulations, all projects will now require a Principal Designer, whose primary role it is to ensure that health and safety is planned into a project from the design stage through to the start on site, and a Principal Contractor (PC) to take charge of and manage health and safety on site.
-Whether you are a Sole Trader or in a Partnership, under the new Regulations you will be classed as the Principal Contractor and will have to make sure you have the necessary documentation to show you have the correct procedures in place.
+Under the 2015 regulations, all projects require a Principal Designer, whose primary role it is to ensure that health and safety is planned into a project from the design stage through to the start on site, and a Principal Contractor (PC) to take charge of and manage health and safety on site.
+Whether you are a Sole Trader or in a Partnership, under the Regulations you are classed as the Principal Contractor and have to make sure you have the necessary documentation to show you have the correct procedures in place.